MC-Linker/Discord-Linker/README.md

-View minecraft stats, advancements and inventories of every member in Discord!
+View minecraft stats, advancements and inventories in Discord!
+Also includes moderation tools, minecraft commands and much more.

 # DESCRIPTION
 Moderate and connect your Minecraft server with Discord!
 This plugin allows you to view minecraft stats, advancements, and even inventories of any member in Discord!
 Also supports a powerful two-way chat with Minecraft, command execution and many other helpful features.